rsmaller/carg/README.md

 # carg - C Argument Parsing Library

+## Setting Up The Environment
+Everything is in the `include/carg.h` header, so to add this library into your project, put it in your environment's include path and include the header accordingly.

+Similarly, link against the `libcarg` implementation.
+This library builds as a shared object library.
+The object file will be stored in the `bin` directory of the CMake project.

+If you would like to install this library on your system, there is a UNIX install script for this called `generic-build-install-unix.sh` in the `/install` directory.

 ## How to Use This Library
 Before using this library, ensure your `main()` function accepts an `argc` and `argv` as parameters.
 This library parses those parameters using string formatters and sets variables to their values accordingly.